akshit619/Integrations-using-OAuth-2.0/README.md

-# OAuth and OAuth 2.0 Integrations and Data Loading for HubSpot, Notion, and AirTable
+# OAuth 2.0 Integrations and Data Loading for HubSpot, Notion, and AirTable

 This repository contains the implementation of a full-stack project focused on building and completing integrations for HubSpot, Notion, and AirTable.
-It features both backend and frontend components, including OAuth and OAuth 2.0 flows for authentication and data retrieval from these platforms.
+It features both backend and frontend components, including OAuth 2.0 flows for authentication and data retrieval from these platforms.

 ## Features

-### 1. OAuth and OAuth 2.0 Integrations
+### 1. OAuth 2.0 Integrations
-- Completed OAuth flow for Notion and OAuth 2.0 flow for HubSpot and AirTable.
+- Completed OAuth 2.0 flow for Notion and OAuth 2.0 flow for HubSpot and AirTable.
 - Implemented authentication functions (`authorize`, `oauth2callback`, and `get_credentials`) in Python using FastAPI for all integrations.
 - Set up secure handling of client credentials and token exchanges.